jeremyricketts/pinkles/README.md

 1) Unlike [Bootstrap's breakpoints](http://twitter.github.com/bootstrap/scaffolding.html#responsive) they don't dictate a way of designing.
 There is no "default" screen width and then a set of overrides for smaller and larger screen sizes.
 I found Boostrap and [Less Framework 4](http://lessframework.com/) particularly heavy handed in this regard.

 2) Spanning across multiple breakpoints.
-Cascades like this are useful: `tablet-landscape-and-below`.
+Cascades like this are useful: `tablet-landscape-and-down`.
 It means you're not having to constantly restate your styles for different media queries, as with frameworks like [Less Framework 4](http://lessframework.com/).

-The version I've included is a variation of Anthony's work, by [Paul Satmtiou](https://gist.github.com/stammy/4442615).
-Paul's version defines breakpoint widths in ems instead of pixels.
-Read Paul's explanation [here](http://paulstamatiou.com/responsive-retina-blog-development-part-1) under the section: "It's all relative (why you should use ems for breakpoints)."
+I've made 2 modifications: I've added 37 Signal's [image-2x mixin](http://37signals.com/svn/posts/3271-easy-retina-ready-images-using-scss) and I've changed the word "below" to "down" (which matches the opposite word "up" that Anthony is using) for the mixin names.

 ## CSS3 animation framework